Kurtzmusch/whale-watcher/README.md

 `matplotlib`

 ##### usage
-`get-crypto-ohlc` should be run hourly
+`ww-reset-db` should be used to reset or initialize the json database `get-crypto-ohlc` should be run hourly
 `get-crypto-txs` should be run often, since whale-alert imposes a limit of api calls you may loose data if too many transactions build up. whale-alert also doesnt allow to fetch data older than 1 hour, so a good rate is around 1 to 15 minutes.
 1 minute is recommended if you intend to watch the cache files and setup alarms on your system.